Resource room: Resource rooms in various countries

 In Turkey, resource rooms, also called pull-out programmes, are used as an option for special education students who are in integrated classrooms.
 Students in resource rooms either work individually with the teacher or in small groups of students, and focus on reading, writing, and mathematics.
 These sessions can occur anywhere in the school and do not require a specific classroom or space, such as the library or a teacher's lounge.

-In China, resource rooms were created to support inclusion classrooms in the 1980's.
+In China, resource rooms were created to support inclusion classrooms in the 1980s.
 Their purpose was to aid special education teachers in managing their students' evaluations, behaviors, academics, and more.
 China implemented the Guidelines for the Construction of Special Education Resource Rooms for Regular Education Schools in 2016 that required resource rooms and a resource room teacher if schools had at least five students with special education needs.

 In Jordan, a student is placed into a resource room if they are a special education student in a general education classroom, and if their teachers, parents, and principal approve of the placement.
 Only students in second through sixth grade can be placed in a resource room.
 The resource room is made up of either a small group of four to six students, or one student who learns one-on-one with the teacher.

 In the United States, the Individuals with Disabilities Education Act (IDEA) protects students with disabilities by requiring placement in their least restrictive environment (LRE).
 The LRE varies depending on the student and falls on a spectrum beginning with a general education classroom and becoming more restrictive in a resource room, special education classroom, separate special education school, or a private placement.
 Special education students in the United States can only be placed in a resource room if it is considered their LRE because their needs can only be partially met in a general education setting.
 The full inclusion movement in the United States sometimes comes into conflict with the requirements of IDEA by aiming to place special education students into general education classrooms 100% of the time.
 Less ideological inclusionists recognize that resource rooms can help support students with disabilities who may languish in general education settings without sufficient assistance.